ZigaSajovic/CppML/README.md

     ml::F<ml::PrePartial>, // the metafunction created from PrePartial Args...>;

-template <typename Derived> struct CRTPLinearHiearchy {
+template <typename Derived> struct CRTPLinearHierarchy {
   template <class...
 PolicyMetafunctions>
   using f = typename ml::Apply<     // Apply the
       PrePartialEvaluator<Derived>, // partial evaluator on Derived on the